 What are the differences between a provisional and nonprovisional patent application?

-The utility patent application can be filed as a provisional patent application (PPA) or a nonprovisional patent application (NPA).
-A simple way to understand the difference between the two is to focus on the word provisional.
-A provisional filing is one that is tentative.
-The provisional application is tentative because it is never examined and will never mature into a patent.
-A nonprovisional is NOT provisional.
-The NPA will be examined after the USPTO works through its backlog of applications and gets to your application.
+A utility patent application can be filed as either a provisional patent application (PPA) or a nonprovisional patent application (NPA).
+The key difference lies in the term “provisional.”
+A provisional application is a preliminary filing—it is never examined and cannot directly mature into a patent.
+In contrast, a nonprovisional application is not provisional.
+The NPA undergoes examination once the USPTO processes its backlog and reaches your application in the queue.

 For both the provisional and nonprovisional applications, when the patent application is filed, the filing date becomes the priority date.
 As between two inventors for the same invention, the one that has an earlier filing date will be awarded the patent.
 That inventor has priority.
 The one with the later filing date will not receive the patent.
 In fact, the earlier filed patent application is now prior art to the later filed patent application.
 For this reason, an earlier priority date is important.